eccentricdevotion/TARDIS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'Suggestion'
+name: Suggestion
-about: 'Suggest an idea for TARDIS'
+about: Suggest an idea for TARDIS
 title: ''
 labels: ''
 assignees: ''